Snowshoe Brunch

 If you have questions, don’t hesitate to ask.
 Or add your adventures in the comments below.
 We love hearing from you.

-3. Snowshoe the trails less travelled with Uplift Adventures.
-Get under the stars in our Moonlight Snowshoe, or join us for a weekend Adventure Club.
+- Snowshoe the trails less travelled with Uplift Adventures.
+Get under the stars on a Private Night Snowshoe, or join us for Adventure Club.
+You can also book a private trip with us that is catered to your group, message us to inquire.

-8. Visit the Frank Slide Interpretive Centre to learn about the deadliest rockslide in Canada’s history, and then snowshoe around the field of boulders to get an intimate look at this historic event.
+- Visit the Frank Slide Interpretive Centre to learn about the deadliest rockslide in Canada’s history, and then snowshoe or winter hike around the field of boulders to get an intimate look at this historic event.

-9. Go ice skating on Crowsnest Lake near the abandoned Crowsnest Dance Hall.
-While there, read up on some of the fascinating history at the interpretive sign.
+- Go wild ice skating on Crowsnest Lake near the east end of the lake.
+Make sure to check ice conditions before skating, and read up on some of the fascinating history at the interpretive sign.

-15. Pull out the ice fishing gear and test your angling skills at Crowsnest Lake.
+- Fish… out the ice fishing gear and test your angling skills at Crowsnest Lake.
+Don’t forget to get your fishing licence either online or at Summit Home Centre.

-17. Take memories home with you or as a gift for someone else.
-Find the perfect item at one of these local shops: Emerald and Ash Clothing, Crockets Trading Company, Berta General Store, Kind Rat, spry, Alpenland, Bagatelle, Mountain Mercantile the Boutique, The Gilded Haus, The Pantry.
+- Take memories home with you or as a gift for someone else.
+Find the perfect item at one of these local shops: Emerald and Ash Clothing, Emilio’s Mercato Italiano, Crockets Trading Company, Berta General Store, Kind Rat, spry, Alpenland, Bagatelle, Mountain Mercantile the Boutique, The Gilded Haus, The Pantry.

 Local’s tip: Crowsnest Pass is a community who uses Facebook a lot, and often our restaurants, cafes, or pubs will have live music or events.
 Look them up on Facebook to learn more.